dhawale-lab/dhawale-lab.github.io/_members/tanmai-reddy.md

 ---

- I’m a fifth year undergraduate student majoring in Biology at IISc.
-I’m interested in modelling behaviour and neural activity in the brain during complex decision tasks using reinforcement learning concepts.

-I’m also interested in the working mechanisms of the limbic system in emotional processing and behaviours.
-During my Bachelor’s thesis, I worked with Dr. Anna Beyeler to uncover neural population dynamics during anxiety.
+ Tanmai was a BS-MS student at IISc majoring in Biology.
+She did her Master's thesis in the lab where she investigated how humans adapt learning strategies to solve complex multi-armed bandit tasks.
+She is now a PhD student at the University of Rochester, NY, USA.